 In the post-estimation analysis, we assessed marginal willingness to travel (MWTT).
 In the case of discrete taste parameters, MWTT was equal to the ratio between the relative attribute's coefficient and the coefficient of the distance.
 Confidence intervals for MWTTs were obtained through the Delta method (Hole 2007).
 In the case of continuous distribution assumption, given that all attributes (included the distance) were assumed to be normally random, the distribution of MWTT was the ratio of two normal distributions.
-Thus, MWTT estimates were inferred at the population level using the estimated vector of means and variance-covariance matrix by taking the ratio of a large number of draws (10,000 Halton draws) from each distribution for parameters, MWTT estimates were reported in terms of mean, median, first, and third quantiles.
+Thus, MWTT estimates were inferred at the population level using the estimated vector of means and variance-covariance matrix by taking the ratio of a large number of draws (10,000 Halton draws) from each distribution (Rischatsch 2009).
+For model specification, based on a continuous distribution for parameters, MWTT estimates were reported in terms of mean, median, first, and third quantiles.